KDE/print-manager/README.md

 * Is there a part of print-manager that's not translated?
 See the [Getting Involved in Translation wiki page](https://community.kde.org/Get_Involved/translation) to see how you can help translate!

 If you get stuck or need help with anything at all, head over to the [KDE New Contributors room](https://go.kde.org/matrix/#/#kde-welcome:kde.org) on Matrix.
-For questions about print-manager, please ask in the [KDE Development room](https://go.kde.org/matrix/#/#kde-devel:kde.org).
+For questions about print-manager, please ask in the [KDE Printing Development room](https://go.kde.org/matrix/#/#kde-printing-dev:kde.org).
 See [Matrix](https://community.kde.org/Matrix) for more details.